Shylag1073/readMemaker/README.md

 THEN this is added to the section of the README entitled Questions, with instructions on how to reach me with additional questions
 WHEN I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README

+# Installation

+you will need to download Node in order to use this ReadmeMaker.

+# Website

+The URL of the GitHub repository is https://github.com/Shylag1073/readMemaker

+# Questions

+Please reach out if you have any questions via github https://github.com/Shylag1073